neos/fusion-form/Documentation/FusionRuntimeReference.rst

 ------------------------------------

 The runtime form prototype will pass the submitted data from `namespace` to the `process` until this is finished.
 Afterwards the resulting `data` is passed to the `action`.
+Inside the runtime form the fusion `request` is replaced by a subrequest for the form `namespace`.

 The algorithm is as follows:

 1. Create a subRequest in form namespace and pass all submitted values that have trustedProperties.
+2. Push the formRequest as `request` to the fusion context.
-2. Let the `proccess` handle the created subrequest.
+3. Let the `proccess` handle the created subrequest.
-3. If the `process` is not finished render form tag and delegate the body rendering to the `process`.
+4. If the `process` is not finished render form tag and delegate the body rendering to the `process`.
-4. If the `process` is finished execute the `action` and pass the data.
+5. If the `process` is finished execute the `action` and pass the data.
+6. Restore `request` to global request again

 :namespace: (`string`), Form argument namespace.
 If no namespace is defined the hash of the current fusion path is used.
 :data: (`mixed`, defaults to `Neos.Fusion:DataStructure`_) The initial data that is given to the form process as input value.